ApryseSDK/pdftron-flutter/README.md

 ```

 ### commitTool
-Commit the current tool, only available for multi-stroke ink and poly-shape.
+Commits the current tool, only available for multi-stroke ink and poly-shape.

-Return a Future.
+Returns a Future.

 Future Parameters: